NadAAaHH/Customer-segmentation/README.md

 &nbsp;
 ### Exploratory Data Analysis (EDA)

+#### Bivariate Analysis

-#### ➤ Purchases vs One-off Purchases
+➤ Purchases vs One-off Purchases

 <img src="Screenshots/PURCHASES vs ONEOFF_PURCHASES.png"/>

 The plotted data points is forming an upward pattern from left to right, which refers to a high correlation between the two features as indicated by the heatmap.
 This correlation could imply that most purchases were one-off purchases.
 The distant datapoints may be due to the large number of outliers in the dataset or other factors.

 &nbsp;
-#### ➤ Credit Limit vs Balance
+➤ Credit Limit vs Balance

 <img src="Screenshots/CREDIT_LIMIT vs BALANCE.png"/>

 The scatter plot is somewhat forming an angeld triangle, where the hypotenuse of the triangle is hinting for a correlation between the two features.

 &nbsp;
-#### ➤ Balance vs Minimum Payments
+➤ Balance vs Minimum Payments

 <img src="Screenshots/BALANCE vs MINIMUM_PAYMENTS.png"/>

 Typically, the <code>MINIMUM_PAYMENTS</code> is often depends on the current <code>BALANCE</code> amount.
 But it appears that there's a very low correlation between them.
 Again, it may be due to outliers or other factors.

 &nbsp;